1980s professional wrestling boom: Hulk Hogan, André the Giant, Randy Savage, and Miss Elizabeth

+Andre the Giant on March 7, 1989.

 WWF held its most successful event, WrestleMania III, in March 1987.
 It achieved the largest recorded attendance for a live indoor sporting event in North America with a claimed figure of 93,173 attendees.
 The main event, during which Hogan scoop-slammed (later dubbed "the body slam heard around the world") and defeated André the Giant, helped the show go down in wrestling history as one of the greatest ever produced and made the WWF's popularity soar.
 In February 1988, Hogan and André faced each other in a special WrestleMania III rematch on the Friday night prime time spin-off of Saturday Night's Main Event, titled The Main Event I which saw Hogan lose to André by manipulation of the "Million Dollar Man" Ted DiBiase.
 The live broadcast drew a 15.2 Nielsen rating and 33 million viewers, both records for American televised wrestling.
 After the match, André handed the title to DiBiase as promised, resulting in the title being vacated and setting the stage for a WWF World Heavyweight Championship tournament at WrestleMania IV.
 On a previous edition of the same show, "Macho Man" Randy Savage made his official transition from heel to babyface in his match against The Honky Tonk Man, with Miss Elizabeth bringing in Hogan to aid Savage against The Honky Tonk Man and The Hart Foundation.
 This eventually struck a friendship between Savage and Hogan.